azku/HIoH/README.md

 ```

-Access the selected port via a modern browser and whatch the sensor data as its been received
+Access the selected port via a modern browser and watch the sensor data as its been received

 ## Goal

 The main objective is to have a hub completely independent of all the devices in which you can monitor it all.
-This indepence is bought at the expense of having a reliable protocol as a depencency.
+This independence is bought at the expense of having a reliable protocol as a dependency.
 The MQTT protocol is believed to
-be an adecuate fit for IoT and thus it's the one this project relies upon.
+be an adequate fit for IoT and thus it's the one this project relies upon.

-## Archtecture
+## Architecture

 As a picture is believed to be worth a thousand words...